FinFetChannel/RayCastingPythonMaze/README.md

             break
         posx, posy = (x, y)
 ```
-Now we should have a more les functional game!
+Now we should have a more or less functional game!

 <details>
   <summary>Complete code so far:</summary>